RHS Malvern Spring Festival

 Gardening for Change

-This year will be the 37th RHS Malvern Spring Festival and the theme is ‘Gardening for Change’, celebrating evolution in the world of horticulture and embracing the positive impact this has on planting, people, and wellbeing.
+2024 was the 37th RHS Malvern Spring Festival and the theme was ‘Gardening for Change’, celebrating evolution in the world of horticulture and embracing the positive impact this has on planting, people, and wellbeing.

-The 2024 Festival seeks to inspire a new wave of green-fingered individuals, equip visitors with knowledge of resilient gardening techniques, and celebrate gardening and community initiatives.
+The 2024 Festival sought to inspire a new wave of green-fingered individuals, equip visitors with knowledge of resilient gardening techniques, and celebrate gardening and community initiatives.

-New features will promote the growth of houseplants, incorporate interactive demonstration, thematic zones and immersive feature gardens as well as give insights into planting for the future.
+New features promoted the growth of houseplants, incorporate interactive demonstration, thematic zones and immersive feature gardens as well as give insights into planting for the future.

 All while spreading the message of the benefits to wellbeing that gardening inherently brings, underlining its vital role in fostering positive change in our lives and the world.